CarolineHaslebacher/Astroclimate-future-project/README.md

   - I've also used and changed code in the skill_metrics package by Peter Rocheford

 - workflow:
+  - Note: in all code files, the paths must be changed.
+  - Download PRIMAVERA and ERA5 data (with files in folder 'ERA5_download_scripts' and 'tracking_ids_PRIMAVERA') <!--or use pckl files (3.2GB!!) -->
+  - In situ data is in folder 'site-specific'
   - specify things like lon/lat of your selected site and paths for in situ data in 'sites_lon_lat_dataframe.py'
   - extract regions with 'Extract_lonlat_grid.py' to extract a small region and store it as a netCDF file for faster processing
   - ready to do skill score analysis and trend analysis for temperature, relative humidity and total cloud cover